nothing

 The SOMETHING with a NOTHING as an exception (flawed)

-sometimes at the back, then in the front, sometimes right, then left.
+below, sometimes from behind, then from in front, sometimes from the right,

 y Chance collects its shortcomings in undulations (randomly).